tu2-atmanand/EvilRed-ObsidianTheme/README.md

 ## Install

-For now you can manually install it from the release from
+The theme is yet to be published on Obsidian Marketplace.
+For now you can manually install it from my release on github :

 1. Download the zip file from the [release](https://github.com/tu2-atmanand/EvilRed-ObsidianTheme/releases).